sbaiahmed1/react-native-blur/README.md

 - 🔧 **TypeScript**: Full TypeScript support with proper type definitions
 - 🚀 **Turbo Module**: Built with React Native's new architecture (Fabric)
 - 🎯 **Customizable**: Adjustable blur intensity and fallback colors
+- 💡 **Performance Optimized**: Uses hardware acceleration for smooth rendering
+- 🛠️ **Easy to Use**: Simple API for quick integration into your React Native projects
+- 📦 **Modern**: Uses Kotlin for Android implementation and *will* use Swift for iOS, ensuring modern development practices

 ## Architecture Compatibility